Common Objections to Homeschooling

 is worth answering them here.

 - Since people are from so many different kinds of

-- Children in public schools are able to meet, and get to know, many children very
+- Children in school are able to meet many children very

 different from themselves.
-If they didn't go to public school, how would this happen?
+If they didn't go to school, how would this happen?

 - How are we going to prevent parents with narrow and bigoted ideas from passing these

 on to their children?